ACCESS-NRI/access-hive.org.au/docs/community_resources/community_med/community_observational_catalogs.md

 # Community Observational Data Catalogs

+???+ warning "These resource collections are not actively supported by ACCESS-NRI"
+    Here, we collate lists of useful resources for Model Evaluation and Diagnostics (MED).
+Contrary to the supported content of our [ACCESS-NRI Model Evaluation pages](../../model_evaluation/index.md), the information below is not actively support unless stated otherwise.

 We are trying to ingest more and more model data catalogs in your currated [catalog on this website](../../model_evaluation/model_evaluation_model_catalogs/model_evaluation_search_models.md).
 While this is a continous effort, this site is intented for a list of additional model data catalogs that are not (yet) ingested but are recommended by us or may be interesting for the community:

 <table class="center">